Game piece (music)

 As well as a sports game, a game piece may also be considered analogous to language: The performance is directed by a well-defined set of rules (a grammar) but by no means fixed or predetermined (just as all sentences generated by the same grammar are not the same).
 The length of a piece may be arbitrary, just as a sentence can be of any imaginable length while still conforming to a strictly defined syntax.

 In Formalized Music (2001), Iannis Xenakis mentions two pieces in his oeuvre that utilize game theory: Duel (1959) and Stratégie (1962).
 The first of these, Duel, involves an orchestra that is broken into two groups, each with a separate conductor.
 Each conductor chooses from a palette of six modules, and points are assigned to each conductor based on the combinations of modules that occurred.
 Stratégie expands this process to a larger orchestra, and it simplifies the rules to make performance easier.

+German experimental group Einsturzende Neubauten developed a 600 card game piece named Dave.
+Vocalist Blixa Bargeld describes the card game as "not too much of an aleatoric thing as it is a navigation system".
+Dave is used as an improvisational spur in live performance and was used extensively in the composing and recording of Alles in Allem.

+Free jazz saxophonist Peter Brotzmann devised, designed and illustrated two card games, Signs and Images, in the early 2000s to be used by the Chicago Tentet.
+Signs consists of twenty-five cards and Images fifteen.
+The games were released by Brotzmann as a limited edition in 2002.